maurodelazeri/erigon-test/core/state/redis_state.md

 ## Overview

 The Redis state integration for Erigon enables storing blockchain state, transactions, receipts, and blocks in Redis alongside Erigon's main database.
-This provides fast O(1) access to historical state at any block height, useful for API services, debug tools, and transaction simulations.
+This provides fast O(1) access to historical state at any block height regardless of history length, useful for API services, debug tools, and transaction simulations.

 ## Component Architecture

 Our implementation consists of two main components:

-1. **RedisState** (`redis_state.go`) - Core Redis client and state management
+1. **RedisState** (`redis_state.go`) - Core Redis client and state management using the BSSL module
 2. **RedisStateMonitor** (`redis_state_v3.go`) - Monitor for capturing block, transaction, and receipt data

 The implementation uses a shadowing approach that captures state changes directly in state writing methods rather than using wrapper classes.
 This provides better integration with minimal modifications to the core codebase.